csshark/FormPoison/README.md

 The user can create their own payloads.json file and does not even need to pay attention to the category if the filtering function is available, and without the *type* flag, FormPoison will go through the entire file anyways.

 ## Bugs & Issues
-Please note that FormPoison is in the early stages of development, and this is its first release.
-There may be bugs, which you are encouraged to report so that they can be fixed.
+Please note that FormPoison is "underground tool" and it's used mainly by people who know this for some reason, so I do not frequently test all features possible.

 If you have any ideas on how to improve the tool or have your own implementation, feel free to dig in the source code.
-Please contact me about contributing.
+Please contact me about contributing. help me with this!

 ## New functions:
 <ul>